ajbanjara/Wireshark/Protobuf.md

 }
 ```

 According to the line `'import "google/protobuf/timestamp.proto"'`, the file `addressbook.proto` depends on the official \*.proto library of Protobuf.
+(Library download at [The downloads page for protocol buffers](https://protobuf.dev/downloads/).)

 ### Protobuf Search Paths Settings